-Section.
-9-103.
-Standards for streams with drainage areas of one square mile or greater not having established Community or FEMA Base Flood Elevations and Community Encroachment Areas and FEMA Floodways.
+Sec.
+9-103. - Standards for streams with drainage areas of one square mile or greater not having established community or FEMA base flood elevations and community encroachment areas and FEMA floodways.

-(a) All streams in Mecklenburg County with drainage areas of one square mile or greater, have established Community and FEMA Base Flood Elevations and Community Encroachment Areas and FEMA Floodways.
+All streams in Mecklenburg County with drainage areas of one square mile or greater, have established community and FEMA base flood elevations and community encroachment areas and FEMA floodways.